 - 26. Paragraph 6 of the UN Model achieves the aim quoted above, and is necessary because insurance agents generally have no authority to conclude contracts, so the conditions of paragraph 5(a) would not be fulfilled.
 If an insurance agent is independent, however, the profits attributable to his activities are not taxable in the source State because the provisions of article 5(7) are fulfilled and the enterprise would not be deemed to have a permanent establishment - 27.
 Some countries, however, favour extending the provision to allow taxation even where there is representation by such an independent agent.
-They take this approach because of the nature of the insurance business, the fact that the risks were are situated within the country claiming tax jurisdiction, and the facility ease with which persons could, on a part-time basis, represent insurance companies on the basis of an "independent status", making it difficult to distinguish between dependent and independent insurance agents.
-Members from developed Other countries, on the other hand, stressed that in cases involving independent agents, see no reason why insurance business should not be treated differently from such activities such as the sale of tangible commodities.
-Those members They would also drew attention to the difficulties involved in point to the difficulty of ascertaining the total amount of business done when the insurance wasis handled by several independent agents within the same country.
-In view of thethis difference in approach, the Group agreed that the casequestion of representation throughhow to treat independent agents should be left to bilateral negotiations, which could take account of the methods used to sell insurance and other features of the insurance business in the countries concerned.
+They take this approach because of the nature of the insurance business, the fact that the risks are situated within the country claiming tax jurisdiction, and the ease with which persons could, on a part-time basis, represent insurance companies on the basis of an "independent status", making it difficult to distinguish between dependent and independent insurance agents.
+Other countries see no reason why insurance business should be treated differently from activities such as the sale of tangible commodities.
+They would also point to the difficulty of ascertaining the total amount of business done when the insurance is handled by several independent agents within the same country.
+In view of this difference in approach, the question of how to treat independent agents is left to bilateral negotiations, which could take account of the methods used to sell insurance and other features of the insurance business in the countries concerned.

-28.-The first sentence of this paragraph reproduces Article 5, paragraph (6,) of the OECD Model Convention in its entirety, with a few minor drafting changes.
-The relevant portions of the Commentary on the OECD text are as follows:

-36. Where an enterprise of a Contracting State carries on business dealings through a broker, general commission agent or any other agent of an independent status, it cannot be taxed in the other Contracting State in respect of those dealings if the agent is acting in the ordinary course of his business . . .
-Although it stands to reason that such an agent, representing a separate enterprise, cannot constitute a permanent establishment of the foreign enterprise, paragraph [7] has been inserted in the article for the sake of clarity and emphasis. "[para.
-36]

-- 37. A person will come within the scope of paragraph [7]-i.e., he will not constitute a permanent establishment of the enterprise on whose behalf he acts-only if - (a) he is independent of the enterprise both legally and economically, - (b) he acts in the ordinary course of his business when acting on behalf of the enterprise." [para.
-37]

-- 38. Whether a person is independent of the enterprise represented depends on the extent of the obligations which this person has vis-à-vis the enterprise.
+- 28. The first sentence of this paragraph reproduces Article 5(6) of the OECD Model with a few minor drafting changes.
+The relevant portions of the Commentary on the OECD text are as follows: - 36.
+Where an enterprise of a Contracting State carries on business dealings through a broker, general commission agent or any other agent of an independent status, it cannot be taxed in the other Contracting State in respect of those dealings if the agent is acting in the ordinary course of his business . . .
+Although it stands to reason that such an agent, representing a separate enterprise, cannot constitute a permanent establishment of the foreign enterprise, paragraph [7] has been inserted in the article for the sake of clarity and emphasis. - 37.
+A person will come within the scope of paragraph [7]-i.e., he will not constitute a permanent establishment of the enterprise on whose behalf he acts-only if - (a) he is independent of the enterprise both legally and economically, - (b) he acts in the ordinary course of his business when acting on behalf of the enterprise. - 38.
+Whether a person is independent of the enterprise represented depends on the extent of the obligations which this person has vis-à-vis the enterprise.
 Where the person's commercial activities for the enterprise are subject to detailed instructions or to comprehensive control by it, such person cannot be regarded as independent of the enterprise.
-Another important criterion will be whether the entrepreneurial risk has to be borne by the person or by the enterprise the person represents.
-A subsidiary is not to be considered dependent on its parent company solely because of the parent's ownership of the share capital. - 38.1 In relation to the test of legal dependence, it should be noted that the control which a parent company exercises over its subsidiary in its capacity as shareholder is not relevant in a consideration of the dependence or otherwise of the subsidiary in its capacity as an agent for the parent.
+Another important criterion will be whether the entrepreneurial risk has to be borne by the person or by the enterprise the person represents. - 38.1 In relation to the test of legal dependence, it should be noted that the control which a parent company exercises over its subsidiary in its capacity as shareholder is not relevant in a consideration of the dependence or otherwise of the subsidiary in its capacity as an agent for the parent.
 This is consistent with the rule in paragraph 7 of Article 5.
 But, as paragraph 41 of the